This year, I am running for County Clerk as an Independent. The

 Everyone knows that campaigns have become too expensive.

-The parties spent $122 million on the recent Primary Election.
-That's $20 per
+The parties spent $122 million on the gubernatorial Primary Election.
+That's

-registered voter and $100 for every ballot cast.
-Sean Spicer spent $38 million
+$20 per registered voter and $100 for every ballot cast.
+Sean Spicer spent $38

 Campaign